mcoric96/Generative-modelling-Boston-dataset/Gaussian mixture models/Gaussian mixture models.md

 ## Theory
 Gaussian mixture models (GMM) are probabilistic statistical models usedto model datasets. <br>
 This model assumes that all data points are generated from a mix of Gaussian distributions with unknown parameters. <br>
-GMM is defined with mean vectors $\mu$ and covariance matrices $\Sigma$ for each variable present in the data.
+GMM is defined with mean vectors $\mu$ and covariance matrices $\Sigma$ for each variable present in the data. <br><br>

+GMM are mostly used for:
+- density estimation,
+- clustering.